irudnyts/irudnyts.github.io/_posts/2017-10-20-Custom-set-up-of-keras-and-TensorFlow-for-R-and-Python.md

 ---
 layout: post
-title: &#128013; Custom set up of keras and TensorFlow for R and Python
+title: "&#128013; Custom set up of keras and TensorFlow for R and Python"
 ---

 About a month ago RStudio [published on CRAN](https://blog.rstudio.com/2017/09/05/keras-for-r/) a nice package `keras`.
 This package is an interface to a famous library `keras`, a high-level neural networks API written in Python for using TensorFlow, CNTK, or Theano.
 In this post, the focus is on TensorFlow, as default backend engine developed by Google.